-Similarly, with regard to macro-prudential regulation and oversight, the federal government needs to adopt this mindset of continually searching for policy improvements, and not automatically accepting the status quo.
-It needs to examine whether the current institutional arrangements provide the macroprudential regulations and oversight necessary to prevent a crisis in the face of large future financial shocks.
+The federal government needs to spend more time thinking about how best to ensure financial stability in the future.
+It needs to examine whether the current institutional arrangements provide the macro-prudential regulations and oversight necessary to prevent a crisis in the face of large future financial shocks.
 Perhaps the current arrangements are satisfactory, or perhaps they are seriously lacking; it is difficult to be sure without devoting much time and energy to a careful review of the issue.
-But the prudent, sensible and responsible action for the government is to make sure that the difficult questions are being asked, that the genuine debates between various parties are being resolved, and that the necessary responsibilities are being clearly assigned.
+But the prudent and sensible and responsible action for the government is to make sure that the difficult questions are being asked, the genuine debates between various parties are being resolved, and the necessary responsibilities are being clearly assigned.
 Given the extent to which Canadian leaders have been accepting congratulations from around the world for having such a sound financial system, it would be embarrassing indeed to discover that this system actually lacked the resilience needed to withstand the next set of shocks or pressures.
-No political price needs to be paid for quietly asking the right questions and making the appropriate institutional changes behind the scenes; an almost unthinkable political price will be paid if these actions are not taken soon and a future crisis reveals fatal cracks in the system.14
+No political price needs to be paid for quietly asking the right questions and making the appropriate institutional changes behind the scenes; an almost unthinkable political price will be paid if these actions are not taken soon and a future crisis occurs.

-Ian Stewart might emphasize that getting this policy issue right-and getting the best institutional framework in place-is not necessarily about advocating "more" government.
+Ian Stewart would probably emphasize that getting this policy issue right-and getting the best institutional framework in place-is not necessarily about advocating "more" government.
 Rather, it is about ensuring that our underlying policies and policy frameworks are properly designed so that financial markets can be left to operate more-or-less on their own and function well in the face of various kinds of shocks.
-If the policy framework and macro-prudential regulations are working well, future economic shocks will be unlikely to lead to economic crises-and thus there will be less need for governments to intervene in large and dramatic ways.
+If the policy framework and macroprudential regulations are working well, future economic shocks will be unlikely to lead to economic crises-and thus there will be less need for governments to intervene in large and dramatic ways.

 There is an important balance to strike here.
 Some will argue that excessive regulation in financial markets will unduly stifle innovations and will reduce the dynamism of the financial sector.
-We surely need to recognize the importance of this sector in intermediating between the borrowers and the lenders of the economy, as well as the role played by sophisticated financial instruments in achieving efficient intermediation.
-So there is a need to be wary of excessive regulation.
+We surely need to recognize the importance of this sector in intermediating between the borrowers and the lender of the economy, as well as the role played by sophisticated financial instruments in achieving efficient intermediation.
+So there is a need to be wary of the dangers of excessive regulation.
 At the same time, however, we need to recognize that too little regulation-or regulation of the wrong sort-leaves us unduly exposed to the threat of future financial crises, and thus to the enormous costs that follow in their wake.
-The significant benefits from avoiding such crises warrants incurring the modest costs associated with better regulation; "more" government now may well allow "less" government in the future.
+The significant benefit to avoiding such crises warrants incurring the modest costs associated with better regulation; "more" government now may well allow "less" government in the future.